-The cost report from 2019 is subject to the Medicare fiscal intermediary examination.
+The cost report from 2019 and 2020 are subject to the Medicare fiscal intermediary examination.
 Laws and regulations governing the Medicare program are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change in the near term.